tidyverse/tidyverse.org/content/blog/spatialsample-0-2-0/index.md

 This data is stored as an sf object, and as such contains information about the proper coordinate reference system and units of measurement associated with the data.

-And that brings us to the first new feature in this release of spatialsample: [`spatial_clustering_cv()`](https://spatialsample.tidymodels.org/reference/spatial_clustering_cv.html) now supports sf objects, and will calculate distances in a way that respects coordinate reference systems (including using the s2 geometry library for geographic coordinate reference systems):
+This brings us to the first new feature in this release of spatialsample: [`spatial_clustering_cv()`](https://spatialsample.tidymodels.org/reference/spatial_clustering_cv.html) now supports sf objects, and will calculate distances in a way that respects coordinate reference systems (including using the s2 geometry library for geographic coordinate reference systems):

 <div class="highlight">